Post

 Part 7: Broader Perspectives and Open Questions

-• **Optimal Scaling of \(\mathrm{sign}(G_t)\): ** Is Muon’s dimension-aware constant \(s_l\), PolarGrad’s dynamic nuclear norm \(\Vert G_t \Vert_{S_1}\), or some other scaling strategy (or none, as in pure Matrix Sign Descent for some contexts) universally optimal?
-The choice likely depends on the specific problem structure, desired implicit biases, and convergence properties.
+• Optimal Scaling: Is Muon’s constant \(s_l\), PolarGrad’s dynamic \(\Vert G_t \Vert_{S_1}\), or another strategy universally optimal?
+The answer likely depends on the specific problem and desired biases.

 Conclusion